-Here’s how it works.
-GoDaddy, installs our Limit Login Attempts Reloaded on all of their WordPress sites.
-It’s a smart thing to do as it protects their customers’ sites against brute force attacks.
+GoDaddy installs Limit Login Attempts Reloaded on all of their WordPress sites.
+It's a smart thing to do as it protects their customers' sites against brute force attacks.
 They however do it using MU plugin approach.
 MU stands for Must Use and allows admins or hosting providers to install some plugins into an inconspicuous directory wp-content/mu-plugins that an uninitiated user would not even notice.

-Let’s install a File Manager plugin.
+We recommend using the File Manager plugin to help find and modify MU plugins.
+To install the File Manager plugin.
 Head over to Plugins and click Add New.
 Search for File Manager.

 Here's what it looks like: